 Q: How should new moms introduce peanut into their infant’s diet?

-Michael Pistiner, MD: In 2017 the National Institute of Allergy and Infectious Diseases (NIAID) issued new guidelines that flipped what we know about feeding highly allergenic babies.
+Michael Pistiner, MD: The National Institute of Allergy and Infectious Diseases (NIAID) issued new guidelines that flipped what we know about feeding highly allergenic babies back in 2017.
 These guidelines are specific to peanut.

 What the guidelines say is that kids who are at high risk of developing peanut allergy – and they define high risk as having severe eczema, egg allergy or both – should be screened prior to having peanut introduced into the diet.
 The NIAID guidelines recommend this evaluation – and possible peanut introduction – happen at 4-6 months.